Facial Lipofilling

 As we age, changes to the facial skeleton, superficial and deep fat pads and strength of ligaments leads to a sunken hollowed out appearance among other stigmata of facial ageing.
 The rate and extent of these changes may lead to an appearance that is older than your actual age.
 Regardless, patients often dislike the tired and grumpy appearance that they convey.

-Lipofilling is a technique that uses your own fat that is harvested from either your tummy or thighs.
+Lipofilling is a technique that uses your own fat which is harvested from either your tummy or thighs.
 The goal is to create a refreshed rejuvenated appearance by re establishing plumpness to specific parts of your face.
 This can be done in isolation or as an adjunct to other procedures such as a facelift.

 There are several points to discuss with you, such as the pros and cons of using your own fat compared to off the shelf fillers and the expected outcomes and longevity of lipofilling.
 Overall it is a technique that is safe and widely used in various areas of plastic surgery beyond facial rejuvenation, such as the paediatric population with craniofacial anomalies, traumatic deformities as well as for scarred tissues secondary to burns and irradiation therapy.